sybrew/the-seo-framework/readme.txt

 	* The sitemap cache now supports multiple languages.
 This means more than one sitemap can be created.
 	* Removed redundant and duplicated checks on the Open Graph image generation.
 	* Method `the_seo_framework()->generate_title()`, `the_seo_framework()->get_notagline_title()` and `the_seo_framework()->title()` with `$args['page_on_front']` now supports outputting the Home Page title, instead of "Untitled".
-	* All of the post meta is now sanitized before inserted in the databse.
+	* All of the post meta is now sanitized before inserted in the database.
 		* This is not a security improvement per se, but rather a consistency improvement so you know what the output will be.
 		* Added sanitation:
 			* One/zero for all checkboxes.